 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-A buyer (for purposes of this article, let’s call her Sally Streetwise) works with her broker to find a property she loves in a beautiful coop.
+A buyer (let’s call her Sally Streetwise) works with her broker to find a property she loves in a beautiful coop.
 The brokers work with the buyer and the seller to reach an agreement on the key deal points.
 The brokers can then turn the delicate deal over to the lawyers to conduct due diligence.
 Attorneys also negotiate the more formal contract terms.
 After much back and forth between lawyers and clients, the contract gets finalized.
 The buyer signs the contract and submits her deposit check.
-The seller’s attorney deposits the check to an escrow account.
+The seller’s attorney deposits the check into an escrow account.
 Then, the contract becomes fully executed.
-From that minute, it’s essential to keep in mind all the deadlines, including the commitment letter and Board Package in this real estate transaction management in NYC.
+From that minute, it’s essential to keep in mind all the deadlines, including the commitment letter and Board Package, in this real estate transaction management in NYC.

 You might think this would be a great point in time for the brokers, lawyers, buyers, and sellers to take a collective sigh of relief.
 Can they pat themselves on the backs and look forward to a smooth closing?
 Alas, there is no rest for the weary in Manhattan real estate.
 With the finalization of the contract comes something lawyers and brokers deal with every day of their careers.
-But something first-time buyers like Sally Streetwise may not yet be fully prepared: DEADLINES and the pitfalls for missing them.
+But something, first-time buyers like Sally Streetwise may not yet be fully prepared for DEADLINES and the pitfalls of missing them.

 There must be multiple deadlines, as many deadlines as subway lines (or double-parked cars) in Manhattan.
 There are deadlines:

-Some lawyers, bankers, and brokers push forward as quickly as possible, hoping to avoid any deadline land mines.
-However, experienced practitioners will help the buyer navigate deadlines to lessen their stress and protect their best interests.
+Some lawyers, bankers, and brokers push forward quickly, hoping to avoid deadline landmines.
+However, experienced practitioners will help buyers navigate deadlines to lessen their stress and protect their best interests.

 Let’s get acquainted with two of the most critical deadlines our buyer will encounter once she gets into contract: the board package submission deadline and the Loan Commitment Letter deadline (“Commitment Date“).

-If buying “all cash,” she needs to submit her board package within ten business days of her attorney’s receipt of a fully executed contract.
+If buying “all cash,” she must submit her board package within ten business days of her attorney’s receipt of a fully executed contract.

-The board package deadline’s determining factor will be whether a commitment letter is required to get submitted with her board package.
+The board package deadline will determine whether a commitment letter is required to get submitted with her board package.

 Buyers should take note that in the world of contract law for a real estate transaction, there is a difference between:

 Due to the complex interplay of deadlines described herein, a buyer must work with seasoned professionals when selecting a lawyer, broker, and banker.
-Each of these professionals works with the others to ensure that the deadlines are adequately met and with information that puts the buyer in the best possible position to succeed in the real estate transaction.
+Each of these professionals works with the others to ensure that the deadlines are adequately met.